10 Best Smartwool Socks Compared & Reviewed

 Each Smartwool sock contains a unique Merino wool content typically ranging from just under 50% to over 70%.
 You’ll tend to find the warmer socks and hiking socks to have more wool content, while thinner and performance fit socks from the PhD line have less wool.
 Smartwool blends Merino wool with varying quantities of synthetic fibers to produce certain ranges of flexibility and support.
 You can easily find the wool content listed in the product description.
 Extra heavy socks tend to have the most wool while ultra light socks contain the least.

-Smartwool socks seem to vary in size–with some running too small or too large, and others fitting perfectly.
-It helps to do some research of reviews ahead of time, which you can find online and even on the Smartwool website.
+Smartwool socks vary in size, so it helps to research customer reviews ahead of time, either on online selling sites or on the Smartwool website.
 If you don’t find the perfect fit the first time, you can always exchange your socks under Smartwool’s two-year warranty.
 Remember to properly care for your socks to keep them the right size (see our FAQ for care guidelines).

 This is a great question.
 Though some people value the option to always toss their socks in the dryer, we strongly recommend exclusively air drying your Smartwool socks for optimal product longevity.
 The manufacturer recommends machine washing on the gentle cycle in warm or cool water, socks inside out.
 Use mild soap, no bleach or fabric softener.
 You can tumble dry on a low setting, but never on medium or high as heat can shrink wool.
 Do NOT iron or dry clean your Smartwool socks.